Kotlin/KEEP/notes/0004-project-loom.md

 For another, it has less stronger atomicity and transactionality guarantees.
 In other words, thread confinement has the "problem" of _interleaving_.
-Interleaving means that the code is not atomic, it may be interrupted and the dispatcher returned by `limitedParallelism` function may start doing some other job if the current job suspends.
+Interleaving means that the code is not atomic, it may be interrupted, and the dispatcher returned by `limitedParallelism` function may start doing some other job if the current job suspends.
-To our advantage, the semantics of interleaving is very precise.
+To our advantage, the semantics of interleaving is precise and well defined.
 The interleaving can happen only at locations known at compile time - the suspension points.

 `to.changeBalanceBy(amount)` is our suspension point that splits up the precondition check and the change of the current balance.